About me — a Horley therapist

 May I help you?

-If you can't get to me for sessions in person, you might consider telephone sessions, which can work really well.
+If you can't get to me for sessions in person, you might consider telephone or remote video counselling sessions, which can work really well.

-There's more information about where my counselling rooms are and how to reach them, fees, and other details, on my Information page.
+There's more information about where my counselling room is and how to reach it, fees, and other details, on my Information page.